-- Shop only secure websites; Look for the “https” in web addresses and the padlock icon; avoid shopping on unsecured and public Wi-Fi in places like shopping malls.
+- Shop only secure websites; look for the “https” in web addresses and the padlock icon; avoid shopping on unsecured and public Wi-Fi in places like coffee shops, malls or restaurants.

 Day 3 – Get an Identity Protection PIN

-- The Identity Protection PIN or IP PIN is a six-digit code known only to you and the IRS.
+- The Identity Protection PIN or IP PIN is a six-digit code known only to the individual and the IRS.
 It provides another layer of protection for taxpayers’ Social Security numbers on tax returns.

-- Use the Get An Identity Protection PIN (IP PIN) tool at IRS.gov/ippin to see if the IP PIN is right for you and to immediately get an IP PIN.
+- Use the Get an Identity Protection PIN (IP PIN) tool at IRS.gov/ippin to get an IP PIN.

-- Never share your IP PIN with anyone but your trusted tax provider.
+- Never share the IP PIN with anyone but a trusted tax provider.

-Day 5 – Tax professionals should review their safeguards
+Day 4 – Tax professionals should review their security protocols

-The IRS and the Summit partners urge tax pros to review the “Taxes-Security-Together” Checklist, including:
+As identity thieves continue targeting tax professionals, the IRS and the Summit partners urge practitioners to review the “Taxes-Security-Together” Checklist, including:

 - Deploy basic security measures.